|Battle of Hue City: 45th Anniversary|

 February 21, 1967 - Dr. Bernard Fall, noted historian of the French combat experience in Indochina, died in an explosion of an enemy mine.
 Dr. Fall was accompanying the 1st Battalion, 9th Marines in Operation Chinook.

 Significance: Dr. Fall was a recognized expert on Vietnam and ironically died in an area near the so called "Street Without Joy," which he had so carefully portrayed in his writing.
-He was one of the South Vietnamese regime.

 February 9, 1968 - MACV Forward, under General Creighton B. Abrams, Deputy Commander USMACV, is established in I CTZ at Phu Bai.
 It is a forward headquarters to monitor operations in the two northern provinces.
-The two divisions in the sector, the U.S. Army 1st Cavalry Division (Air Mobile) and the 3rd Marine Division, remain, however, under the operational control of III MAF.
+The two divisions in the sector, the U.S. Army 1st Cavalry Division (Air Mobile) and the 3rd Marine Division, remained, however, under the operational control of III MAF.

 Significance: There is some concern among Marine commanders that MACV plans to assume direct command of all forces in the north and reduce the role of the senior Marine command.
 The advent of Abrams and his staff from Saigon was considered a "slap down" by the Corps' senior leadership.